 1. Compensatory Damages

-The main type of damages available in a wrongful arrest lawsuit is compensatory damages.
-These are intended to compensate you for the losses you suffered as a result of being wrongfully arrested.
+The main type of damages available in a false arrest lawsuit is compensatory damages.
+These are intended to compensate you for the losses you suffered as a result of being falsely arrested.
 They can include things like lost wages, medical expenses, and damage to your reputation.

 For example, if you were severely injured during the arrest, you may be able to recover additional damages for your pain and suffering.